Orthodontics

-The dental implant procedure replaces tooth roots with screw-like studs made from metal.
-It replaces missing or damaged teeth with artificial teeth that appear and function just like natural teeth.
-It is a viable option in cases where the absence of natural teeth roots isn't enough to create bridgework or denture replacements.
+The dental implant procedure is performed to replace missing tooth roots with screw-like studs made from biocompatible metal.
+Dental implants help replace missing or damaged teeth with artificial teeth that look and function just like natural teeth.

 Implants could be the ideal solution for you if: